Yvette Lu

-Yvette Lu, M.D. is a Canadian independent film and stage actress, filmmaker, singer, composer, writer and producer, as well as a licensed family physician.
+Yvette Lu is a Canadian independent film and stage actress, filmmaker, singer, composer, writer and producer, as well as a licensed family physician.
 Based in Vancouver, British Columbia, Canada, Lu has starred in many independent films, most notably Food for the Gods and Servants of War.
 She is best known for her starring role as "Sheenyana" in the 2007 short film Food for the Gods.
 She co-composed the film's musical score and is the lead singer on its soundtrack.
 Lu has starred or held major roles in various stage productions, including The Tempest, A Midsummer Night's Dream, and Joseph and the Amazing Technicolor Dreamcoat.
 In addition to her University of British Columbia medical degree, Lu has training in acting and music from UBC, Circle in the Square Theatre School in New York, Vancouver's Schoolcreative, and the Royal Conservatory of Music.

 Early life

 Lu was born in Vancouver, British Columbia, after her parents immigrated to Canada from Hong Kong.
 She is fluent in English and Cantonese.
 Lu received her M.D. degree in 2005 from the University of British Columbia Faculty of Medicine.